Mabel007/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 6 - create a new directory in the /tmp/ directory
 # 7 - mv /tmp/betty /tmp/my_first_directory/
 # 8 - Delete the betty file in /tmp/my_first_directory
+# 9 - Delete the directory my_first_directory that is in the /tmp directory.